lambotpm/pvpguide/Guide.md

 #### Row 5
 ![Talent row5](img/talent5.png)

 **Always take -** *Clarity of Will*.
 Clarity of Will allows you to pre-shield targets for huge amounts at the start of an arena match, mitigating much of an enemy team's opening burst.
 It also is on the Holy spell school, so if you get spell locked while casting Shadow Mend and Penance is on cooldown, you still have a way to meaningfully heal your team.
-The other two talents have meaningful impact in PvE situations or 2v2 arenas, but aren't well suited for 3v3.
+The other two talents can have an impact in PvE situations or 2v2 arenas, but aren't well suited for 3v3.

 #### Row 6
 ![Talent row6](img/talent6.png)